Malayan Communist Party: World War II

-On 8 December 1941, the Japanese Empire invaded Malaya.
+On 8 December 1941, the Empire of Japan invaded Malaya.
 The British colonial authorities now accepted the MCP's standing offer of military co-operation.
 On 15 December, all left-wing political prisoners were released.

-From 20 December the British military began to train party members in guerilla warfare at the hastily established 101st Special Training School (101st STS) in Singapore.
+From 20 December the British military began to train party members in guerrilla warfare at the hastily established 101st Special Training School (101st STS) in Singapore.
 About 165 MCP members were trained before the British defences collapsed.
 These fighters, scantily armed and equipped by the hard-pressed British, hurriedly dispersed and attempted to harass the occupying army.

 Just before Singapore fell to the Japanese on 15 February 1942, the party began organising armed resistance in the state of Johore.
 Soon four armed groups, which became known as 'Regiments', were formed, with 101st STS trainees serving as nuclei.
 In March this force was dubbed the Malayan People's Anti-Japanese Army (MPAJA) and began sabotage and ambushes against the Japanese.
 The Japanese responded with reprisals against Chinese civilians.
 These reprisals, coupled with increasing economic hardship, caused large numbers of Malayan Chinese to flee the cities.
 They became squatters at the forest margins, where they became the main source of recruits, food, and other assistance for the MPAJA.
 The MPAJA consolidated this support by providing protection.

 O'Ballance estimates that in mid-1942 the regimental strengths were about 100 in the first Regiment, 160 in the 2nd, 360 in the 3rd, and 250 in the 4th.
 At this time a 5th, 6th, and 7th Regiment were formed.
 This army, which included women, was conceived as both a military and political force, along Maoist lines.

 When Singapore fell, Lai Teck was arrested by the Japanese and became their agent.
 On 1 September 1942, acting on his information, the Japanese launched a dawn raid on a secret conference of more than 100 MCP and MPAJA leaders at the Batu Caves just north of Kuala Lumpur, killing most.
 The loss of personnel forced the MPAJA to abandon its political commissar system, and the military commanders became the heads of the regiments.
 Following this setback the MPAJA avoided engagements and concentrated on consolidation, amassing 4,500 soldiers by Spring 1943.

-From May 1943, British commandos from Force 136 infiltrated Malaya and made contact with the guerillas.
+From May 1943, British commandos from Force 136 infiltrated Malaya and made contact with the guerrillas.
 Early in 1944 an agreement was reached whereby the MPAJA would accept some direction from the Allied South East Asia Command (SEAC) and the Allies would give the MPAJA weapons and supplies.
 It was not until the spring of 1945, however, that significant amounts of material began to arrive by air drop.